 The concept of coupling is very useful for bandpass filters with narrow passband width.
 By ‘narrow’ we mean here typically a relative bandwidth of less than 10% of the center frequency.
 Why is the concept of coupling so useful then ?
 First let us ask: what actually is coupling ?
 Coupling is known to exist for example between two inductances (coils) which are not connected to each other but are so closely located to one another that they share their surrounding magnetic field.
 The magnetic field caused by the current that flows through one inductance induces a voltage in the secondary inductance via magnetic field coupling.
 Coupling between distributed element resonators (combline, coaxial, dielectric) exists via their magnetic and/or electric fields.
 The strength of coupling depends on the distance between the resonators and/or on the size of an aperture in a wall separating the resonators.
 Coupling can be enhanced by additional means like metallic loops or probes.
 Such coupling enhancing parts allow for a distance between resonators.
 They ‘pick up’ on one side and ‘deliver’ to the other.

 Coupling is a general concept of energy transfer where a primary circuit passes energy to a secondary circuit.
 Coupling can also have a capacitive nature.
-A capacitive coupling can in fact be treated as a ‘negative inductive coupling’ in terms of the filter port S-parameters.
+A capacitive coupling in narrow bandpass filters can in fact be treated as a ‘negative inductive coupling’ in terms of the filter port S-parameters.

 It is important to understand that even the most complex bandpass filter can be fully described/analysed by very few parameters: